 We provide quality Montessori early childhood development to 30 young, rural Xhosa children in a safe and stimulating learning environment.
 They receive 2 nutritious meals per day and regular health checks.
-We provide an After school enrichment program for 50 Xhosa children in grades 1 - 3, where they develop their isiXhosa, English and Maths.
-The children in our area need to become literate.
-Reading is the fundamental skill upon which all other skills depend!
+We provide an After school enrichment program for 50 Xhosa children in grades 1 - 3, where they develop their isiXhosa, English and Maths skills.
+The children in our area need to become literate, as reading is the fundamental skill upon which all other skills depend!

 84% of Grade 4 children in the Eastern Cape, South Africa cannot read to understand - PIRLS 2016.
 Sadly, only 32% of children in our area finish high school!
 Children need to build solid literacy and numeracy skills, while they are still in their foundation years, as these skills are essential for any further learning to take place.
 Children need to become literate in their mother tongue!
 Reading ultimately leads to having a more dignified, empowered and independent life.
 A right for all!